AlisAquilae/Academia/content/Notes/Summaries/Water and Air Flow Numerical Techniques/WANT Summary Finite Differences.md

 >
  >For space $i$, we see that when evaluating the time derivative, space remains constant.
 At the space derivative, we see the centred method implemented through taking the average of one step back ($i-1$) and one step forward ($i+1$), as well as the usual implementation of the diffusion equation as derived earlier

+Now onto solving the actual equation.
+We need a few things
+- Paramaters ($u, D$)
+- Initial conditions
+- The length in time
+- Boundary conditions
+- Equations to use
+- Description of the spatial domain

+>[!Note]
+>There are different kind of boundary conditions.
+>1.
+Dirchlet boundary condition: a fixed boundary value
+>2.
+Neumann boundary condition: a fixed boundary flux
+>3.
+Robin boundary condition: a combination of Dirchlet and Neumann